apache/openwhisk/README.md

   # Create Cloudant service keys
   cf create-service-key cloudant-for-openwhisk openwhisk

-  # Get Cloudant service keys
+  # Get Cloudant service keys, including the username and password
   cf service-key cloudant-for-openwhisk openwhisk
   ```

-Make note of the `username` and `password` so you can create the required `cloudant-local.env`.
+Make note of the `username` and `password`, which can be retrived via the above 'cf service-key' command, so you can create the required `cloudant-local.env`.

 ##### Create a Cloudant account directly with Cloudant